patagonaa/surron-light-bee/bms_comm/README.md

 Full message dumps of the bike (sniffed at the battery BMS connection) are available under `dumps`

+Example code to work with the Surron RS485 bus is available under `src`

 My theory is, that the controller/ESC is the bus controller (only bus member that can send without being asked to), the battery responds to requests and the display only reads.
 Points in case:
 - responses (`47`) stop when battery is detached (requests and unsolicited messages keep on going)